 Disclosure: I visited some of these best Florida beaches for kids through complimentary trips and some on my own but all opinions are my own.
 This post contains affiliate links.
 A purchase/click through one of these posts may result in a commission paid to us at no additional cost to you.

 Fernandina Beach, Amelia Island

 I wasn’t familiar with Amelia Island until I went for a conference last year, but I was really missing out.
 This island, one of the Sea Island barrier islands, is located in Nassau County, along the Northeast coast of Florida.
-There are numerous beaches located on the island.
-I stayed at the Omni Amelia Island Plantation Resort, which has its own 3.5 mile private beach located on property.
-The other resorts also have their own beach access.
-The Omni has tons of activities for families, including mini golf, several pools, and delicious restaurants.
+There are numerous beaches located on the island, and Fernandina Beach is definitely one of the best family beaches in Florida.

-If you are just visiting Amelia Island for the day, there are public beaches that are open to the public.
-Since Amelia Island is so north in the state, the weather isn’t always at warm as it is in more southern parts of the state, so be aware of that when planning your trip.
+If you are just visiting Amelia Island for the day, there are public beaches that are open to the public not staying at a resort.
+Since Amelia Island is so north in the state, the weather isn’t always at warm as it is in more southern parts of Florida, so be aware of that when planning your trip.